Burin, Nablus: Demographics

+Most of the locals in Asira al-Qibliya, another village in the vicinity, have their origins in Burin.

 Expropriation and settler violence

 The land and water resources of Burin has gradually been reduced since the 1967 Israeli occupation, due to the expropriation for Israeli settlements and military bases.
 Since 1982, more than 2,000 dunams of Burins land was first declared "state land" and then handed over to the settlers of Har Brakha.